chiphwang1/helm-oci-django-atp/README.md

       cd ./helm-oci-django-atp.git

-**3. Populate the values.yaml file with information to deploy the Autonomous Database resource**
+**3. Populate the values.yaml file with the required information **

 **4. Create the namespace where the ATP resource will be deployed**